 \subsection{Linkage Attack}

-As one obvious fact, though every anonymized dataset individually may help prevent the leaking of private information, exploiting the combinations of multiple sanitized datasets, which is known as \textit{linkage attack}, weakens such a guarantee.
-In the linkage attacks against relational data, the adversary (re)identifies individuals by linking the anonymized tables with some external tables representing auxiliary information of individuals.
-One example of the linkage attack is provided in~\Cref{fig:linkage}.
-It should be considered that the uniqueness of such linkages determines the possibility of uniquely identifying the entities.
+Although each anonymized dataset individually may help to prevent the leakage of private information, the combinations of several sanitized datasets, known as \textit{linkage attack}, weaken such a guarantee.
+In the linkage attacks on relational data, the adversary (re)identifies individuals by linking the anonymized tables with some external tables that represent auxiliary information of individuals.
+The linkage attack can be defined as follows.

+\begin{definition}[Linkage Attack] Let $D_1$ be a publicly available dataset containing quasi-identifiers $q$, and let $D_2$ be a private dataset containing both quasi-identifiers $q$ and sensitive attributes $s$.
+If a linkage function $f$ can map records from $D_1$ to $D_2$: $\exists~(r_1 \in D_1, r_2 \in D_2) \quad$ where $\quad r_1[q] = r_2[q]$, the adversary can successfully perform a linkage attack to infer the sensitive attribute $s$ for the individual associated with $r_2$. \end{definition}

-As a common privacy attack method exploited by malicious adversaries, linkage attacks against anonymous data have been discussed in many research works~\cite{sweeney1997weaving,sweeney2013matching,minkus2015city}.
+As a common privacy attack method exploited by malicious adversaries, linkage attacks against anonymous data have been discussed in many research papers~\cite{sweeney1997weaving,sweeney2013matching,minkus2015city}.
 As far as we know, \citet{sweeney1997weaving} introduced the linkage attack for re-identification, firstly, demonstrating the potential privacy risks of publishing Na\"ive anonymized data.
-According to a famous statistical report of census data~\cite{sweeney2000simple}, researchers can uniquely identify \SI{87}{\percent} of the US population by the combinations of \textit{DOB} (date of birth), \textit{ZIP code}, and \textit{gender} with great possibility and feasibility. \citet{zang2011anonymization} correlated the ``top $N$'' locations inferred from call records with some publicly available information to identify users in the anonymized location data.
-Re-identification on the \textit{Personal Genome Project (PGP)} was achieved in~\cite{sweeney2013identifying}, which also identified the participants based on demographics.
-When databases do not share the full \emph{date of birth} with the public, \citet{sweeney2013matching} further investigated the possibility of matching known patients to anonymous health records exploiting \texttt{News} stories data.
-In addition, both online and offline data sources - such as detailed Facebook information and numerous voter records - have been combined to enrich residents' profiles~\cite{minkus2015city}.
+According to a famous statistical report on census data~\cite{sweeney2000simple}, researchers can uniquely identify \SI{87}{\percent} of the US population using the combinations of \textit{date of birth}, \textit{ZIP code}, and \textit{gender} with a high degree of probability and feasibility.
+When databases do not share the full \emph{date of birth} with the public, \citet{sweeney2013matching} further investigated the possibility of matching known patients with anonymous health records using \texttt{News} stories data.
+Two common types of auxiliary information are outlined below.

-As we can see from the above, the basic principle of a linkage attack is to find common features hidden in data from different sources, so as to obtain more comprehensive private information.
-We should believe that some sufficiently unique auxiliary information will leak privacy.
-Some data that appears harmless in our daily lives can also be exploited for linkage attacks.
-A few examples of data sources that can easily be linked are discussed as follows.